petterjuan/Valentina-Montero/README.md

 - **Stripe Integration**: Secure payment processing for digital products and tripwire offers via Stripe Checkout.
 - **AI-Powered Content Engine (Google Genkit & Gemini)**:
     - **Personalized Workout Generator**: Creates custom workout plans based on user input and optionally captures their email.
     - **Automatic Blog Post Generation**: A fully autonomous system that uses a **Vercel Cron Job** to trigger an AI agent once a week.
-The agent writes a new, full-length, SEO-friendly blog post and saves it to the database, ensuring the blog always has fresh content.
+The agent writes a new, full-length, SEO-friendly blog post and **publishes it directly to the Shopify blog** via the Shopify Admin API.
 - **Dual Database Strategy**:
-    - **MongoDB**: Manages persistent content like blog posts (including AI-generated ones) and testimonials.
+    - **Shopify**: Manages all products and blog posts.
+It is the single source of truth for all public content.
-    - **Firebase Firestore**: Acts as a real-time CRM to capture leads and coaching plan signups for manual follow-up.
+    - **Firebase Firestore**: Acts as a real-time CRM to capture leads, coaching plan signups, and application logs for diagnostics.
+    - **MongoDB**: Manages internal content like testimonials.
 - **Modern UX**:
     - Fully responsive design built with Tailwind CSS and ShadCN UI.
     - Smooth scrolling, a "back-to-top" button, and instant visual feedback on forms.